DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ### Step 2.
 Component creation

-Now you need to create an Angular component, to add a To Do List with Toolbar into the application.
+Now you need to create an Angular component, to add To Do List with Toolbar into the application.
 Create the **todo** folder in the **src/app/** directory, add a new file into it and name it **todo.component.ts**.

 #### Import source files

 Open the **todo.component.ts** file and import To Do List source files.
 Note that:

-- if you use PRO version and install the To Do List package from a local folder, the imported path look like this:
+- if you use PRO version and install the To Do List package from a local folder, the imported path looks like this:

 ~~~jsx title="todo.components.ts"
 import { ToDo, Toolbar } from 'dhx-todolist-package';